bioexcel/biobb_documentation/biobb_documentation/docs/source/execution.md

 #### Create binary folder

-Remember to change the the */home/user_name/projects/* path to the real path on your computer.
+Remember to change the */home/user_name/projects/* path to the real path on your computer.

 ```Shell
 mkdir /home/user_name/projects/bin